 • Urine color: pink, red, meat slop color

-• Erythrocytes changed: present, many
+• Changed red blood cells: present, many

-• Cylinders: erythrocytic, granular, hyaline
+• Casts: erythrocyte, granular, hyaline

 Zimnitsky test:

-• Increase / decrease in daily urine output
+• Increase/decrease in daily urine output

-• Increase / decrease in urine density
+• Increase/decrease in urine density

 • The indicators of the Zimnitsky test depend on the stage of chronic glomerulonephritis and the form of the disease.